TWTD League Calculator 2023/24 - Ipswich Town News

 TWTD League Calculator 2023/24

-With just seven games left to go in the Championship promotion race Town are top of the table following last night’s win at Blackburn, give the TWTD League Calculator a go to assess whether they can stay there and win promotion back to the Premier League.
+With just six games to go in the Championship promotion race, Town are top of the table following Monday's extraordinary 3-2 victory over Southampton, so give the TWTD League Calculator a go to assess whether they can stay there and win promotion back to the Premier League.

 TWTD’s League Calculator allows you to input your predicted results for all the fixtures likely to affect a club's league position - now in date order - and then outputs a final table.